ajhalili2006/deploy2gitpod-rocket.chat/README.md

 * Open this repo in Gitpod by prefixing the repo link with `gitpod.io/#` and hit Enter.
 Wait for build to finish.

 * The image contains Meteor installation which automatically install Node.js and MongoDB for you.
+On first build with `meteor npm start`, this might take up to 10 minutes or longer.
+Please be patient.

 * After the build and you're on the VS Code screen on your browser, open terminal and do the following:
     * Change your working directory to our own copy of the Rocket.Chat repo with `cd ../RocketChat-Dev`.